Ethics and professional scepticism: overview

-Ethics will be examined in context within all 15 exams of the ACA qualification.
-The ethical elements of each exam can be viewed within each module syllabus.
+Ethics is examined in context within all 15 exams and you can view the ethical elements of each exam within the syllabus.

-The learning element of your ethical training also includes an online learning programme based on the ICAEW Code of Ethics that will ensure that you understand the ICAEW ethical framework, are able to identify ethical principles relating to a scenario and advise on appropriate ways of addressing an ethical threat.
-The programme will include six modules and an assessment.
+The learning element of your ethical training also includes an online Ethics Learning Programme, based on the ICAEW Code of Ethics.
+This programme will help you to understand the ICAEW ethical framework, identify ethical principles relating to a scenario and advise on appropriate ways of addressing an ethical threat.
+To log in to this programme, you will receive your log in details when you register as a student with us.
+The programme includes six modules and an assessment.
+The modules are: